nusco/narjillos/README.md

 * Experiments are deterministic.
 Each experiment has a name composed of the current git commit (the revision of Narjillos that you're using), plus a random seed.
 Experiments with the same identifier will give exactly the same results over time.

+* If you run a very long experiment, DNA ancestry tracking might consume your available memory.
+In that case, run you experiment with additional JVM arguments to increase memory.
+For example:

+    experiment f818449-521468119.exp -Xmx2048M -Xms2048M

 ## Goal

 The ultimate goal of Narjillos is to trigger an _evolutionary arms race_: two or more distinct "species" of creatures becoming more and more complex by leapfrogging over each other.